 Society and economics

-Northland has the most rural population in the country, and one of its poorest, despite pockets of wealth and economic growth since 2011.
-Remoteness, transport difficulties and low skill levels among the population affect the development of its agricultural and manufacturing sectors.
-Unemployment is high, and median incomes lag behind the national average.
+Northland has the most rural population in the country, and one of the poorest, despite pockets of wealth and recent economic growth.
+Remoteness, transport difficulties and low skill levels affect the development of the agricultural and manufacturing sectors.
+Unemployment is high, and median incomes are well below the national average.
 In some parts of the region, housing and health problems present a challenge for central and local government.

 An isolated region

 Northland has numerous small settlements, each with a strong local identity reinforced by community, sporting and cultural activities.
-But despite modern communications that have brought people closer, isolation remains a feature of northern life.
+While modern communications have brought people closer, isolation remains a feature of northern life.
 For visitors, the many wild, empty landscapes convey a sense of Northland’s remoteness from the rest of the country.